bbc/waveform-data.js/doc/API.md

 ### waveformDataChannel.min_array()

-Returns all the waveform minimum values as an array.
+Returns a copy of the waveform minimum values as an array.

 ```javascript
 const waveform = WaveformData.create(buffer);